LaurenceJJones/workshop-katacoda/crowdsec-appsec-kubernetes/step3/text.md

 # Step 4: Update the remediation component middleware

-Now we have the WAF pod running, we need to update the middleware to use the WAF.
+Now we have the AppSec pod running, we need to update the middleware to use the AppSec.

 ## Show the values file